Doctelligence/doctelligence.github.io/roadmap.md

 ## 🔐 Privacy-Preserving Features
 - Integrate advanced privacy-preserving technologies, such as homomorphic encryption (HE), to ensure data security on the network.

+## 🤝 Partnerships
+- Forge collaborations with federated learning companies and data providers.

 ## 📊 Community and Network Building
 - Engage with the community to build network participants, including data providers, evaluators, and stakeholders, to ensure a decentralized and scalable ecosystem.